 It’s important to find out why a customer rated you one way or another.
 You’ll never know without follow-up questions.
 Keep that survey short and sweet, but make your questions count.

-Some questions to ask promoters following an NPS survey may include:
+Promoters: Questions to ask following an NPS survey may include:

 - What is the primary reason for your score?

-- What did we do best during your experience?
+- Tell us what did we do best during your experience?

-- What could we do to wow you even more next time?
+- How can we do more to wow next time?

-Some questions to ask passives following an NPS survey may include:
+Passives: Questions to ask following an NPS survey may include:

 - What is the primary reason for your score?